Taylor scores 5 TDs to lead No. 8 Wisconsin past Kent State

 “It’s still a long season ahead, and to be consistent, you’ve got to play through a whole season knowing that you can’t just have a couple games,” Taylor said.
 “There’s still a long way to go, but I’ll continue to try and be as efficient as possible.”

-Baun’s career-high three sacks led a Wisconsin defense that has now pitched three shutouts in a season for the first time since 1937.
+Baun’s three sacks led a Wisconsin defense that had nine total sacks and has now pitched three shutouts in a season for the first time since 1937.
 The Badgers, who entered the day with the nation’s top-ranked defense, held Kent State (2-3) to 124 yards of total offense.
-Jack Sanborn had two sacks and Chris Orr, the Big Ten Defensive Player of the Week for his efforts against Northwestern, also added a pair of sacks for a unit that has allowed four touchdowns through five games.
+Chris Orr, the Big Ten Defensive Player of the Week for his efforts against Northwestern, added two sacks for a unit that has allowed four touchdowns through five games.

 “Guys are playing with more confidence,” Orr said.
 “Guys are really glued in to their alignment and assignment. … We’re not reinventing the wheel.”